markormesher/tedium-chores/update-image-labels/README.md

 # Chore: Update Image Labels

-This [Tedium](https://github.com/markormesher/tedium) chore will apply labels to the root `Containerfile` in the repo.
+This [Tedium](https://github.com/markormesher/tedium) chore will apply labels to `Containerfile`s in the repo.